Fraud Blocker

 The most common crimes committed in Flagstaff, according to the Flagstaff Police Department’s annual report, are larceny, theft, and violent crimes, including aggravated assault.
 Not only are our lawyers highly qualified to handle these cases, but they are also qualified to handle other criminal cases.

 The defense attorneys at Grand Canyon Law Group know what to expect from the prosecution and have the experience needed to properly defend your case.
+Criminal charges that we handle include the following:

 • Assault, aggravated assault, and all other violent crimes, including homicide